zriyansh/signoz.io/docs/logs-pipelines/concepts.md

 </figure>
 <br/>

-Logs get preprocessed by passing them through the chain of logs processing pipelines one by one.
+Logs get preprocessed by passing them through the chain of logs  pipelines one by one.
 If a log matches a pipeline’s filter, it gets processed (transformed) by that pipeline, before moving on to test the log against the next pipeline’s filter and so on.

+In the example above, each incoming log would first get tested for "nginx logs parser" pipeline's filter, and if it is a match, it will be transformed by that pipeline.
+The transformed log will then be tested for a match with the "Application Logs Parser" pipeline, followed by other pipelines in the chain one by one.

 ## Processors
 Apart from specifying a filter to identify the logs it can process,